tingsoon/react-express-crud/README.md

 * Expose a new endpoint that accepts POST requests to `/pokemon`, which parses the form data and saves the new pokemon data into `pokedex.json`

-* Create a `public/` folder, and use `app.use(express.static('public'))` tell Express to look into the `public/` folder for assets that should be publicly available static files

-* in the public folder put the HTML form that you will use to make the post request
+* Create a `views` folder and place your `.jsx` views in it.
+Your app should render views from this folder.

 ## Further